For those who want to use retirement funds to start or fund a business.

-With our Business Acquisition Solution to ROBS, you can access your retirement funds to start or grow a business tax free and without penalty.
+With our Rollover Business Startup (ROBS solution), you can access your retirement funds to start or grow a business tax free and without penalty.
 Note that accessing your retirement funds can prove expensive if not structured properly.

 To be eligible to participate in the corporation 401(k) plan, you must become a W-2 employee of the C Corporation.
 For many entrepreneurs, earning a salary and being actively involved in the business is why they use a ROBS instead of a Self-Directed IRA.